aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/NN_architecture.png" alt="Neural Network architecture">

+### Components in architecture of a Neural Network
+**Neuron -** A neuron is the most basic unit of a Neural Network.
+Each neuron is a mathematical operation that takes it's input, multiplies it by it's weights and then passes the sum through the activation function to the other neurons.

+**Layer -**

 ## Components of a Neural Network flow

 To save myself from the confusion I divided the whole process of a neural network training into 5 parts:
 * Input Matrix
-* Weights, Bias and Activation funtions
+* Weights, Bias and Activation functions
 * Feedforward process
 * Loss Calculation
-* Updating the weights
+* Backpropagation

 ### Input Matrix